Research Assistant Professor

 https://orcid.org/0000-0003-2083-7599

-- Kinetics and mechanisms of mechanochemical reactions.
+- Kinetics and mechanisms of mechanochemical reactions in ball mills.
 In situ and ex situ kinetics monitoring by Raman spectroscopy and X-ray powder diffraction.

 Biographical Sketch

 I was born and raised in the city of Córdoba, Argentina.
 I earned a Licentiate in Chemistry degree in 1992 with coursework oriented to Physical Chemistry, at the National University of Córdoba.
 In 1997, I defended my doctoral thesis in Solid-State Chemistry at the Department of Physical Chemistry, Faculty of Chemical Sciences, National University of Córdoba.
-I synthesized ternary transition metal oxides and studied their properties using various techniques, such as X-ray powder diffraction, neutron powder diffraction, Rietveld analysis, Raman spectroscopy, FT-IR reflectivity, and electrical resistivity measurements as a function of the temperature.
-After my doctoral thesis, I worked as a Postdoctoral Research Associate (1998-2000) at the SUNY X3B1 X-ray powder diffraction beamline at the NSLS-I, Brookhaven National Laboratory-SUNY at Stony Brook, Department of Physics and Astronomy, wherein I learned about direct-space methods to solve crystal structures from X-ray powder diffraction data, by then a rather new field.
-I returned to Córdoba for around two years as a researcher and teacher, later I worked at the pharmaceutical company Apotex Inc (Toronto, Canada) as a specialist in X-ray powder diffraction, and in 2007 I returned to the USA as a postdoctoral researcher in the College of William and Mary, Williamsburg, VA.
-I stayed there as a Research Scientist II in the Department of Applied Science, while I initiated research work in mechanochemistry for the synthesis of charge transfer complexes of tetrathiafulvalene and their solid-state characterization, in addition to crystal structure determination from powders.
-Since 2018, I am a Research Assistant Professor at the Department of Chemistry and Biochemistry at Old Dominion University.
-My current research work with undergraduate and graduate students focuses on: (1) The investigation of the kinetics of mechanochemical reactions with the objective of determining their activation energies, using in situ Raman spectroscopy (funded by NSF); (2) the synthesis of organic ferroelectrics and their solid-state characterization, including X-ray single crystal diffraction; (3) the synthesis of pharmaceutical drug-drug combinations for pharmaceutical drug repurposing.
-For specific details see individual research project outlines here.
-I am also the Chair of the Organic and Pharmaceutical subcommittee, International Centre for Diffraction Data (ICDD), since 2024.
+I synthesized ternary transition metal oxides and studied their properties using various techniques, including X-ray powder diffraction, neutron powder diffraction, Rietveld analysis, Raman spectroscopy, FT-IR reflectivity, and electrical resistivity measurements as a function of temperature.
+After my doctoral thesis, I worked as a Postdoctoral Research Associate (1998-2000) at the SUNY X3B1 X-ray powder diffraction beamline at the NSLS-I, Brookhaven National Laboratory-SUNY at Stony Brook, Department of Physics and Astronomy, wherein I learned about direct-space methods to solve crystal structures from synchrotron X-ray powder diffraction, by then a rather new field.
+I returned to Córdoba for around two years as a researcher and teacher, later I worked at the pharmaceutical company Apotex Inc (Toronto, Canada) as a specialist in X-ray powder diffraction, and in 2007 I returned to the USA as a postdoctoral researcher at the College of William and Mary, Williamsburg, VA.
+I stayed there as a Research Scientist II in the Department of Applied Science, while I initiated research work in mechanochemistry for the synthesis of charge transfer complexes of tetrathiafulvalene and their solid-state characterization, including crystal structure determination from powders.
+Since 2018, I have been a Research Assistant Professor at the Department of Chemistry and Biochemistry at Old Dominion University.
+My current research work with undergraduate and graduate students focuses on: (1) The investigation of the kinetics of mechanochemical reactions in ball mills with the objective of determining their activation energies and mechanisms, using in situ Raman spectroscopy, X-ray powder diffraction and various other solid-state characterization techniques.
+(2) The synthesis and solid-state characterization of organic cocrystals and salts including pharmaceutical drug combinations.
+For additional details, see here.